 7 – Rainy seasons: June – September

 The rainy season is related to hurricane season.
 This is the time of the year when the various tropical storms are brewing and send a lot of precipitation to the area.
 The short showers are still frequent, but if a big storm system is working through, it could rain almost daily for several days, possibly your entire vacation.
 It is essential to keep that in mind if that will be a big issue for you.
 Disney World is still a lot of fun in the rain, and sometimes less crowded since the rain will clear out many guests and locals, but you can still have a ton of fun and experience most of the attractions and rides.
 Hurricane season begins June 1 and runs through November 30.
 While a hurricane in June and July is rare, the chance of a hurricane in August and September certainly increases.
 Keep this in mind when planning late summer vacations!
 Hurricanes in October-November are also a possibility.
-While closings at Disney World are very rare, Disney will close the parks for the safety of guests and cast members.
+While closings at Disney World are rare, Disney will close the parks for the safety of guests and cast members.
 Click here to learn more about hurricanes and Walt Disney World.

 6 – Blistering hot summers: June – September